Can you sue the MTA after a Brooklyn subway injury?

 The 90-Day Notice of Claim: The Deadline Caribbean and Black Brooklyn Riders Often Miss

 This is the rule the MTA counts on you missing.
 New York’s standard personal injury deadline is three years — but the MTA is a government agency, and different rules apply.
-Ninety days.
+90 days.
 That’s it.

 Many members of our community miss this deadline for understandable reasons: